How do I apply to AUS (bachelor’s or master’s degrees)?

 If not available when applying, applicants can submit their applications without the required TOEFL, IELTS, EmSAT English or SAT scores.
 In most cases, applicants would be admitted conditionally.
 The scores should be uploaded to mydocuments.aus.edu before the deadline stated in the Letter of Admission.

-MBA and TESOL applicants are required to submit a minimum Internet-Based TOEFL score of 80 or an IELTS score of 6.5 (Academic Version) for an application to be processed.
+MBA and TESOL applicants and Doctoral applicants are required to submit a minimum Internet-Based TOEFL score of 80 or an IELTS score of 6.5 (Academic Version) for an application to be processed.

 How do I find my application status?